One-Pan Spaghetti with Cherry Tomatoes, Olives, and Lemon

-1. Combine all the ingredients, except the parmesan and basil, in your pot.
+1. Combine all the ingredients except the Parmesan and basil in the pot.
 (You need something wide and shallow with a lid that will hold the spaghetti lying flat.)

 2. Bring the mixture to a boil over medium-high heat.
-Once it reaches a boil, stir to make sure the noodles aren’t sticking and cover half with the lid.
-Cook, half-covered for about 12 minutes, stirring every couple of minutes, until the noodles are tender and the liquid has reduced to a nice sauce.
+Once it reaches a boil, stir to make sure the noodles aren’t sticking and cover halfway with the lid.
+Cook, half-covered, stirring every couple of minutes, until the noodles are tender and the liquid has reduced to a nice sauce, about 12 minutes.

 3. Divide among 4 bowls.
 Top with the Parmesan and basil.